 Table of Contents

-- A free tool designed to help you estimate the potency of your homemade edibles
+- A free tool to help you estimate the potency of your edibles

-- A calculator that accounts for the loss associated with decarboxylation and your infusion or extraction material
+- Accounts for the loss associated with decarboxylation and your infusion or extraction material

 - Hate the math?
 Want to make it easy?
-Skip the hard work, order high-quality cannabis products from my shop, and have them delivered straight to your door – now shipping to all 50 states!
+Skip the hard work, order high-quality cannabis products from my shop, and have them delivered straight to your door โ now shipping across the US!

 Step 1: Calculate Potency For the Entire Batch